 Another metric to consider is which additional sensors the quad includes.

 The most popular would be GPS sensors which allow for a lot of different functionality.
 With this drones can really be ‘automated’ by programming Latitude/Longitude waypoints that it will fly to without user control.

 For automatic altitude hold, a drone will need to be equipped with some form of an altimeter.
 This can be a barometric sensor that measures atmospheric pressure or an ultrasonic sensor that uses high-frequency sound to measure distances.

 One of the most important things to consider that is often overlooked is the skill level that is required to pilot a given drone.
 Not all drones are created equal.

 While the quads accelerometers and gyros do a good job of keeping it balanced in air, controlling a quad is still a skill that needs to be attained through practice.

-It takes time to get used to the controls and operating in a 3D flight zone, controling altitude, direction, and speed all at the same time.
+It takes time to get used to the controls and operating in a 3D flight zone, controlling altitude, direction, and speed all at the same time.
 Newer flyers should stick to the smaller quads that are ready to fly (RTF) out of the box and won’t do too much damage in crashes.

-For those flyers new to the RC scene who are looking to get their feet wet with a basic quad a great option is the Husban X4 micro.
-At a price of less than $40 it is perfect for people who want to give drones a chance before making a larger investment in something more high end.
+For those flyers new to the RC scene who are looking to get their feet wet with a basic quad a great option is the Hubsan X4 micro.
+At a price of less than $40, it is perfect for people who want to give drones a chance before making a larger investment in something more high end.
 And since it is RTF (Ready to fly) right out of the box newbies can get started zipping around right away.

 Overall if you’re looking for an inexpensive intro quad to see if flying sparks your interest the X4 is the way to go.

-Now that you have seen the options and reviewed our top picks of all drones for sale its up to you to pick what meets your needs, is in your price range, is availabile to buy, and gets you flying.
+Now that you have seen the options and reviewed our top picks of all drones for sale its up to you to pick what meets your needs, is in your price range, is available to buy, and gets you flying.